 Black Student Union is a place for Black students to meet, empower and uplift one another, and explore the Black experience both at SHA and as a whole.
 Students socialize, engage in community service, plan school-wide events, and have discussions and conversations about topics relevant to today’s world.

 Book Club is a social club for girls that enjoy leisure reading.
-At the initial meeting there is a dynamic discussion of what genres are of interest to the individuals in the club and a book is selected.
+At the initial meeting, there is a dynamic discussion of what genres are of interest to the individuals in the club and a book is selected.
 Following meetings involve discussion of the book and a new selection is made before adjourning.
-All meetings are led by club officers and book selections are made by the club members.
-Snacks are enjoyed by all.

 Classics Club promotes the study of and appreciation for ancient Greece and Rome.
 If you want to learn more about Latin, Greek, ancient Greek and Roman history and classical mythology, literature and art, this club is for you!